ballerina-guides/integration-tutorials/send-emails-from-a-service/README.md

 ## Overview

-In this tutorial, you will develop a service that sends an email when a client makes an appointment at a hospital.
-The email sent to the user includes information about the appointment.
+In this tutorial, you will develop a service that accepts requests to make an appointment at a hospital, and sends an email to the client confirming the appointment reservation details.

-To implement this use case, you will develop a REST service with a single resource using Visual Studio Code with the Ballerina Swan Lake extension, and then run the service.
-This resource will receive the user request, retrieve details from the backend service, and send an email to the user with the appointment details.
+To implement this use case, you will develop a REST service with a single resource using Visual Studio Code with the Ballerina Swan Lake extension.
+This resource will receive the user request, reserve the appointment, and send an email to the user with the appointment details.

 The flow is as follows.

-1. Receive a request with a JSON payload in the following form.
+1. Receive a request with a JSON payload similar the following form.

 ```json
 {